 - Put another way, “If your customers aren’t finding you online, they are finding your competitors.”

-Search Engines – A Moving Target
+Search Engine Rankings – A Moving Target

 Search engine optimization is not something done every few years and it is not a “set it and forget it” activity.

 The search engines are not static environments.
 Effective and ongoing SEO work adapts to frequent changes implemented in Google, Bing and other search engines..

 Like most things on the web, search engines change and evolve.
 Frequently.
 Google confirmed that it made 4,500 changes to search in 2020 and close to 5,000 in 2021. [source]